-Avoid using tap water as it contains chlorine, which can burn and damage the plant’s roots, eliminating them from absorbing nutrients and moisture properly.
+Avoid using tap water if it contains chlorine, this can burn and damage the plant’s roots, eliminating them from absorbing nutrients and moisture properly.

 The tap water is also hard and high in calcium with magnesium carbonate salts.
 It results in stains and marks on vases.
 Its build-up can also cause algae formation that can eventually kill your plant.
 Always use filtered water for the best growth.

 You can also use aquarium water if you have one.
 As it accumulates phosphorus, ammonia, nitrogen, potassium, and beneficial micro-organisms, using it for your plants in the water will enhance their growth.

 #Mistake 4: Using Opaque Containers

 A transparent container will also allow you to keep a close eye on the condition of the water.
 You can see the water clearly and change it the moment it turns hazy.

 When picking out a container for growing plants in water, get one that has a wide mouth, like a glass jar, bottle, or even a lovely vase.
 This will allow air to flow through and easy access for you to clean the planter.

 Before placing the plant, you can also add other contents to improve the aesthetics.
 This can be pumice stones, pebbles, and mixed rocks.